 - The cat C walked to the big tree T first, because no other snow trail starts from its sleeping place.
 All other animals that went either to the maple or to the workshop W must have passed the crossing point j_3 .
-If one of these animals had been on its way before the cat, the cat would have taken the route via j_3 instead of the direct way from the tree to the workshop with length 7, because it would then only have needed $4 + 2 \cdot 4 = 12$ for this part of the way instead of $2 \cdot 7 = 14$ time units.Hence, the cat was on the move before the beaver and the squirrel, but did not pass the snowperson as claimed. - The path of the rabbit R, fawn F, and beaver B clearly leads past the snowperson △ and the school S. However, the direct path from △ to S remained unused, although it is the shortest with only 5 length units (i. e.
+If one of these animals had been on its way before the cat, the cat would have taken the route via j_3 instead of the direct way from the tree to the workshop with length 7, because it would then only have needed $4 + 2 \cdot 4 = 12$ for this part of the way instead of $2 \cdot 7 = 14$ time units.
+Hence, the cat was on the move before the beaver and the squirrel, but did not pass the snowperson as claimed. - The path of the rabbit R, fawn F, and beaver B clearly leads past the snowperson \triangle and the school S. However, the direct path from \triangle to S remained unused, although it is the shortest with only 5 length units (i. e.
 10 time units for the first animal).
-This can only be explained by the fact that on the path from △ via j2 to S at least one section has already been cleared of snow, because then this can be passed in at most 3 + 2 · 3 = 9 instead of otherwise 12 time units.
-Only the squirrel Q can be responsible for this, whose walk to the big tree led via j2 and S. Thus, the squirrel was on the move before the fawn, rabbit, and beaver, but after the cat.
+This can only be explained by the fact that on the path from \triangle via j_2 to S at least one section has already been cleared of snow, because then this can be passed in at most $3+2\cdot 3=9$ instead of otherwise 12 time units.
+Only the squirrel Q can be responsible for this, whose walk to the big tree led via j_2 and S. Thus, the squirrel was on the move before the fawn, rabbit, and beaver, but after the cat.
 Moreover, the squirrel also tells the truth and did not pass directly by the snowperson. - The rabbit's R way to school S provides the last indication: if it had been on the way before the fawn and the beaver, it would have taken the shortest way to the snowperson via j_6 and needed $2 \cdot 3 + 2 \cdot 5 = 16$ time units for it.
 However, this path is unused, so the path via F and j_5 must have been faster.
 Therefore, the fawn must have been on its way before the rabbit, and the rabbit needed only $2 \cdot 4 + 3 + 3 = 14$ time units for its way to school.
-If the beaver had been on the move before the rabbit (which, judging by the snow tracks, clearly ran via j_1 to Δ), then the path via j_1 would also have been clearly advantageous for the rabbit's way to school would then have taken only $2 \cdot 3 + 6 = 12$ time units.
+If the beaver had been on the move before the rabbit (which, judging by the snow tracks, clearly ran via j_1 to Δ), then the path via j_1 would also have been clearly advantageous for the rabbit, since the long stretch between j_1 and Δ would have been cleared of snow and the rabbit's way to school would then have taken only $2 \cdot 3 + 6 = 12$ time units.
 Thus, the rabbit was on its way before the beaver but after the fawn.